-Microsoft Ignite 2018, the company’s annual conference, this year took place in Orlando, Florida.
-And while Intelligent Cloud, Intelligent Edge, and AI grabbed the headlines, we’ve been watching out for the portfolio management news and updates, too!
+Microsoft Ignite 2018, the company’s annual conference, took place in Orlando, Florida.
+And while Intelligent Cloud, Intelligent Edge, and AI grabbed the headlines, we’ve been watching out for portfolio management news and updates, too!
 So, here’s what we’ve found out.

 Microsoft Project is a widely known and respected brand encompassing a set of products: Project desktop app, Project Server, Project Online, and now the new Project service (or simply “Project”).
 The latter will include the upcoming capabilities, and Microsoft says more innovations will follow down the road.

-Here’s what Microsoft says about this new service: “The new Project service gives us an opportunity to re-design.
+Microsoft says this new service: “The new Project service allows us to re-design.
 Rather than re-building feature by feature, we are focused on providing capabilities that meet the changing needs of work management.”

 Here’re the first Project Service elements:

-2. Roadmap – a service providing a cross-functional, big picture view of all the work in process regardless of whether teams are using Microsoft Project or Azure DevOps (ex VSTS).
+2. Roadmap – a service providing a cross-functional, big-picture view of all the work in the process regardless of whether teams are using Microsoft Project or Azure DevOps (ex VSTS).

-Some of these are already introduced, some will be added to the new Project service in the upcoming months, but they are built on the Microsoft Common Data Service for Apps platform and tightly integrated with Office 365, Dynamics 365, and Power Apps platform.
+Some of these are already introduced, and some will be added to the new Project service in the upcoming months.
+Still, they are built on the Microsoft Common Data Service for Apps platform and tightly integrated with Office 365, Dynamics 365, and the Power Apps platform.

 Project Server 2019

-Microsoft aims at making Project Server 2019 available closer to the end of 2018, although the dates might still be changed.
-Most of the performance and security improvements that the Microsoft team is working on will be included in the upcoming Project Server release with a few developments excluded as they are unique to Project Online.
+Microsoft aims to make Project Server 2019 available closer to the end of 2018, although the dates might still be changed.
+Most of the performance and security improvements that the Microsoft team is working on will be included in the upcoming Project Server release, with a few developments excluded as they are unique to Project Online.